nicolasprigent/Dokuwiki-Copycode-plugin/README.md

 https://www.dokuwiki.org/plugin:copycode

 ## Change Log
+### 2022-09-12
+- Commented an alert on unused mouse key clic (like previous or next buttons)

 ### 2022-03-02
 - Adds functionnality to remove extra non ascii character bug
 - Adds functionnality and code logic for new mouse actions